kevin-green-workshare-com/git-commit-hooks/fogbugz/README.md

 **Q. This commit hook does not with [Sourcetree](http://www.sourcetreeapp.com/)**

-**A.** This is a common issue with this Atlassian product: if this is happening to you you will have to add a preliminary batch to fix the system path before running the real commit hook.
+**A.** This is a common issue with this Atlassian product: if this is happening to you you will have to add a preliminary script to fix the system path before running the real commit hook.
 So please rename the commit-msg file to commit-msg-internal and create a new commit-msg file (same place) with these contents:
 ```bash
 export PATH="/usr/local/bin:$PATH"
 $(dirname $0)/commit-msg-internal $*